-Syilx Language House is a non-profit charitable society with the express purpose of creating N̓syilxčn̓ (Syilx, Salish, Okanagan) speakers in the Syilx Nation, recording our precious fluent Elders, forming an empowered speaking community, and running a language nest for toddlers & children with Ti Kʷu Ti X̌ilx Association.
+Syilx Language House is a non-profit charitable society with the express purpose of creating N̓syilxčn̓ (Syilx, Salish, Okanagan, N̓səl̓xčin̓) speakers in the Syilx Nation, recording our precious fluent Elders, forming an empowered speaking community, partnering with an immersion language nest for toddlers & children with Ti Kʷu Ti X̌ilx Association, and strengthening language in other partner organizations and schools.

 Learning N̓syilxčn̓ is our act of reconciliation and resistance and strengthens our families, health of our communities, our youth, Syilx Nation, land-based knowledge, and expresses our title and rights.
 We do this for the people-to-be.